Masayuki Hatta

 Who?

-Masayuki Hatta (八田真行, born 1979, Japanese) is an Associate Professor of Economics at the Faculty of Economics and Management, Surugadai University in Saitama, Japan.
+Masayuki Hatta (八田真行, born 1979, Japanese) is a Professor of Economics at the Faculty of Economics and Management, Surugadai University in Saitama, Japan.
 He is currently a resident of suburban Tokyo, Japan.

 Professional Career